 Choosing The Right Shelter Size For Your Backpack Hunt

-Shelter size is a big deal in the backcountry.
-Go too small and waiting out a storm for a few days will drive you crazy, but go too big and you might not find a suitable place to pitch it.
-Choosing the right sized shelter for your hunt will impact your overall comfort and capability so let’s get it sorted out!
+Shelter size is also a big deal in the backcountry.
+Going too small and waiting out a storm for a few days will drive you crazy, but going too big and you might not find a suitable place to pitch it.
+Choosing the right-sized shelter for your hunt will impact your overall comfort and capability, so it’s essential to get it right.

 Seek Outside Redcliff shown here its natural habitat.